-Before listing, the Company shall prepare and publicly disclose a prospectus as a basis for investors to be able to make a well-informed investment assessment of the Company and its Shares.
+Before listing, the Company shall prepare and publicly disclose a prospectus or listing memorandum as a basis for investors to be able to make an informed investment decision.

-If the Company is not obliged to produce a prospectus, it shall prepare and publicly disclose a listing memorandum instead.
-The listing memorandum shall meet the requirements set out in the Marketplace's guidelines for listing memorandums (Sw.
-Vägledning för noteringsmemorandum) in effect from time to time.
-The listing memorandum shall be complete, coherent and comprehensible, and must include all information necessary to enable investors to make a well-informed assessment of the Company.
+The listing memorandum is a requirement from Spotlight and shall be prepared and published if the Company is not obliged to produce a prospectus, The listing memorandum shall meet the requirements set out in the Marketplace's guidelines for listing memorandums (Sw.
+Vägledning för noteringsmemorandum)2 in effect from time to time.
+The listing memorandum shall be complete, coherent and comprehensible, and must include all information necessary to enable investors to make an informed investment decision.